deltaphi/ShiftRegisterEmulator/README.md

 ## Hardware Notes

-The sketch does not use an external clock and does not use serial (almost all IO pins are needed).
-Make sure to have your Atmega programmed to the internal oscillator and an 8MHz clock.
+The sketch does not use serial (almost all IO pins are needed).
+It is set up not to use the Oscillator Pins.
+The Sketch can thus be used both with an external oscillator (e.g., Arduino Board) or without (e.g., Breadboard Setup).

 ### S88 Notes